revl/svn_replay/README.md

 - `PreCommitHook` is a Perl subroutine that is called right before the target repository modifications are committed.
-The commit is aborted if this subroutine returns zero, in which case it's the responsibility of the pre-commit hook to clean up the working copy.
+The commit is aborted if this subroutine returns zero, in which case it's the responsibility of the pre-commit subroutine to clean up the working copy.

 The root hash can also contain the `CommitCredentials` key if the target repository requires authentication.
 The value of this key